 implements fundraising and additional institutional support across a diverse array of areas including grants and special events.
 He brings many years of varied administrative and development experience to QCA, obtained via work with Professionals for Nonprofits and other firms.
 As a performing artist, he has been featured in music and theater productions at renowned institutions such as HERE, Theater for the New City and Joe’s Pub.
 Masud also holds a B.F.A. in drama from New York University and began working with QCA as an intern in 2015.

-is a visual artist and arts administrator passionate about providing fiscal and professional development resources to creative practitioners.
-Previously, she has held various roles in programming and publishing at Americans for the Arts, Creative Capital, Art21, and Artforum.
+manages the Artist Commissioning Program and High School to Art School.
+A visual artist and arts administrator, she is passionate about providing fiscal and professional development resources to creative practitioners.
+Prior to QCA, she has held various roles in programming and publishing at Americans for the Arts, Creative Capital, Art21, and Artforum.
 She holds a BFA in Painting from UNC Asheville, where she graduated Valedictorian, and an MA in Arts Administration from Columbia University.

 Daliana Rosa, Online Coordinator